 Individual Workload and Strategy Assessment – IWSA: Ocular based state-detection for HMI interfaces

-This evaluation system for human-machine interactions based on gaze-based parameters for the first time does justice to the inter- and intraindividual characteristics of the user.
+This evaluation system - developed at the Karlsruhe Institute of Technology (KIT) - for human-machine interactions based on gaze-based parameters for the first time does justice to the inter- and intraindividual characteristics of the user.
 Especially in the area of demanding or highly qualified tasks, this system can be used to set up and continuously improve a workplace individually and efficiently.

 To achieve effective and sustainable improvements in socio-technical systems and to avoid incidents/accidents, human-machine interfaces (HMI) must be continuously checked and, if necessary, optimized in terms of human requirements.
 Due to its variable cognitive and physiological properties, the factor human being is our most important source of information, but it is also extremely complex and cannot be sufficiently quantified and harnessed using current collection methods.
 The accessibility of information by the system can only be optimized through a thorough understanding of the individual user.